WrithemTwine/TwineChatBot/README.md

 The user can attach the bot to their channel for interacting with viewers through chat commands, repeating command timers, and responses to channel events.

 Implements:
-   - Twitch Chat bot
-   - Twitch Live bot
+   - Twitch EventSub bot - read chats, stream online-offline, raids in/out, follower, channel point redemptions, bits/cheers, subscriptions viewer/gift
-   - Twitch Follower bot
+   - Twitch Multi-Live bot - monitor other streamer channels to post promotion to Discord channel(s)
-   - Twitch "Clip" bot
+   - Twitch "Clip" bot - new
-   - Twitch PubSub Bot

    - App Services Bot
      - Media Overlay Server